 Let's give credit where it's due—candle beads do have a few things going for them:

-- Customizable: You can blend colors and scents to create a unique candle each time.
+Customizable: You can blend colors and scents to create a unique candle each time.
+This makes them popular for themed events, parties, or anyone who likes changing up their decor frequently.

-- Refillable in theory: Just pour in more beads when you're low.
+Refillable in theory: Just pour in more beads when you're low.
+There's no need to buy an entirely new candle or vessel.

-- No melting required to set up: Unlike traditional candle making, there’s no need to melt wax on the stove.
+No melting required to set up: Unlike traditional candle making, there's no need to melt wax on the stove or use specialized equipment.
+You just pour and go.

 The Cons of Candle Beads